7. Create Observation Tables

 Set the EDA observation table as follows:

-- Name: "CREDIT_DEFAULT_EDA_2019_2023"
+- Name: "50K applications"

-- Description: "Credit Default Observations for EDA ranging from 2019 to 2023."
+- Description: "Credit Default Observations for EDA."

 - Purpose: EDA